 The FromUnicode function converts a Unicode blob to a Unicode character string and has the same result as String(blob).
-This function will be obsolete in
+This function will be obsolete in a future release of PocketBuilder.

 Unicode files sometimes have two extra bytes at the start of the file to indicate that they are Unicode files.
 If the two bytes are missing, PocketBuilder assumes "little endian" format.
 If you are opening a Unicode file in stream mode, skip the first two bytes if they are present.